 You can download my garden planning spreadsheet here.

 First up in my a garden tracking spreadsheet: what to plant!
-The first tab of my spreadsheet is a Seed or Plant Tracker.
+The first tab of my spreadsheet is a Seed Chart or “Grow Calculator”.
 This section is like a garden planning calendar to help to remember what you’re planting when, reseeding, starting seeds indoors, transplanting in the garden, planting seeds outside directly in the garden, and what starts you’ll buy to plant.
 So think of it as a slightly nerdy Google Sheets or Excel spreadsheet for gardeners.
 Power to the plants!
-Including auto-calculating germination, maturation, harvest, and reseed dates.
+Including seed chart, auto-calculating germination, days to maturity chart, harvest, and reseed dates.
 Plus make notes for plant and seedling care, reseed info, and companion planting.

 So you can enter your planting plan for your garden zone (I’m in Portland, which is zone 8b).
 I also love Portland Nursery’s planting timeline tips on their pdf Veggie Calendar, which is a great garden planning chart all on its own!
 For the Portland area, they have great ideas for what is best started by month, seeded indoors / outdoors, and starts to plant directly in the garden!

 Days to Maturity Chart

 The second tab of my garden planning spreadsheet is a garden planning map of your available space.
 This is great for narrowing down what you actually have space for.
 Hello to all of us optimistic gardeners buying alll the seed packets and then not having the space to plant them.
 Ha!
 It also includes space for a first and second planting plan (succession planting) as well.
 For example, planting peas and spinach early in spring and then by May/June replacing with later crops like tomatoes etc.